 start-rhino.sh script supports the following arguments:

-delete per-node activation state from the starting node.
+delete per-node desired state from the starting node.
 Any installed services and resource adaptor entities will revert to the INACTIVE state on this node.
 The SLEE will also revert to the STOPPED state, unless the -s option is also specified.

 transition the SLEE to the RUNNING state on the node after bootup is complete.